OguzErenAcar/MyBlog/README.md

 # MyBlog

-A blog page introducing myself was made with react.
+A blog page introducing myself was make with react.

 # Used Technologies
 - Javascript ,React